sanity-io/mutate/README.md

 Disclaimer: This is work in progress, use at own risk!

+## At a glance
+- Declarative & composable mutation creators
+- Utilities for applying mutations on in-memory documents (experimental)
+- Local in-memory dataset replica with support for optimistic updates (experimental)

 ## Features

 - Mutations can be declared using creator functions and passed around like any other values, transformed and composed